Wednesday, March 15, 2023

 I set off from Wellington on Saturday but due to some terrible traffic and general disorganisation on my part didn’t arrive at the Holdsworth Roadend until 3pm which was much later than I had intended.
 The weather was lovely and warm with not a hint of rain.

 I set off up the aptly named Gentle Annie Track which climbed around 400m and after an hour and 20mins I arrived at the junction to Totara Flats.
 I don’t like walking in the dark so had a quick drink and a handful of scroggin and set off down the track.
-The terrain from here was rather bogy for a while before becoming drier but much steeper and more gnarly.
+The terrain from here was rather boggy for a while before becoming drier but much steeper and more gnarly.
 After about 40 mins and 400 vertical metres the track abruptly stopped descending and started gently ascending again.

 Near the start of the walk at the bottom of the Gentle Annie